AndreBL/ip6neigh/README.md

 	option slaac	'daa1:4554:747b:1f50'

 ```
-Cryptographically Opaque (RFC  7217) can not be currently defined as predefined hosts (MacOS X 10.12, and iOS 10) as the host portion of the address (the IID) changes when the prefix changes.
+Addresses with Stable (not Constant) Semantically Opaque IIDs (RFC 7217) cannot be currently added as predefined hosts (MacOS X 10.12, and iOS 10) if the prefix from the ISP is dynamic, as the host portion of the address (the IID) also changes when the prefix changes.

 ### Configuration: Dynamic DNS (DDNS)
 Dynamic DNS utilizes the `ddns-scripts` package.
-In the usual case, ddns-scripts is used to update the router's address into the AAAA record of an external DDNS service. `ip6neigh` allows one to update the DDNS with an arbitrary internal host's address instead of the router's own address.
+In the usual case for IPv6, ddns-scripts is used to update the router's address into the AAAA record of an external DDNS service. `ip6neigh` allows one to update the DDNS with an arbitrary internal host's address instead of the router's own address.

-Providing there is a firewall rule to allow access to the internal host, then running an externally accessible IPv6 server (i.e. web, ftp, RDP) is possible even when the **delegated prefix** if frequently changed by the ISP.
+Providing there is a firewall rule to allow access to the internal host, then running an externally accessible IPv6 server (i.e. web, ftp, RDP) is feasible even when the **delegated prefix** if frequently changed by the ISP.

 To accomplish this: